visgl/deck.gl/docs/developer-guide/views.md

 ## Projecting Coordinates Using Views

-While a `View` by itself does not contain enough information to support projection and unprojection of coordinates, calling `view.getViewport({viewState, width, height})` with a "view state" and `width` and `height` values for the WebGL canvas, creates a [`Viewport`](/docs/api-reference/viewport.md) that in turn can be used to efficiently project and unproject coordinates.
+While a `View` by itself does not contain enough information to support projection and unprojection of coordinates, calling `view.makeViewport({viewState, width, height})` with a "view state" and `width` and `height` values for the WebGL canvas, creates a [`Viewport`](/docs/api-reference/viewport.md) that in turn can be used to efficiently project and unproject coordinates.

 ## Choosing a Projection Mode